 It's the final piece in the home photography puzzle – a printer!
 There are lots of good online labs you can use, but having your own printer means you can get prints right there and then, and in exactly the sizes you need.

-If you are looking for a budget solution, check out our guide to the best all-in-one printer for home working, and we also have a guide to the best portable printers for quick and simple prints in smaller sizes.
+If you are looking for a budget solution, check out our guide to the best all-in-one printer for home working, or our top ten choices for the best wireless printer.
+We also have a guide to the best portable printers for quick and simple prints in smaller sizes.

 In view of the current worldwide health crisis, home working is likely to become daily life for many photographers, so we're committed to offering the best advice we can to keep your hobby and your business running smoothly.
 We'll update and add to all our guides to reflect all the changes, new ideas and new ways of working as they unfold – so stay safe, and stay tuned!